The Galapagos Affair – A murder mystery story

 The eccentric first settlers

 Friedrich Ritter, a doctor from Berlin, with his life partner Dore Strauch, a teacher, switched partners before leaving Europe.
-They both traveled to Floreana, while his wife moved in with her husband back in Germany.
+They both traveled to Floreana, their Eden, while his wife moved in with her husband back in Germany.

 We should also mention that both of them had all of their teeth removed to prevent dental problems.